Our story began with a small-scale production where we started nurturing local shoemaking artisans near Bandung.

 Long story short, Asfales met some shoe craftsmen who could create a very beautiful shoes.
 Unfortunately, they lived in such poor living conditions around the Cibaduyut area.
 They worked, ate, and slept in a dark workshop contaminated with an unpleasant smell of chemical adhesives.

-Asfales came up with an idea to create better shoes in a better way.
-He wanted to promote the beauty of local high craftsmanship with proper attention to reducing harmful impacts on workers and the environment.
+Asfales came up with an idea to create better shoes in a more responsible way.
+He wanted to nurture the beauty of high local shoe craftsmanship with proper attention to reducing harmful impacts on workers and the environment.

 Pijakbumi exists to balance between looking good, feeling good, and doing good.

 In April 2016, Asfales and Pijakbumi embarked on their journey as an impact-driven footwear company that is committed to implementing good design and an ethical (or responsible) supply chain.